 Teeth development and fall out

 Your child’s adult teeth (also called permanent teeth) begin to develop inside the jawbones soon after birth.
-When the milk teeth begin falling out at the age of 6 to 8 years, they will be gradually replaced by the adult teeth which naturally grow at a much slower rate.
+When the milk teeth begin falling out at the age of 6 to 8 years, they will be gradually replaced by the adult teeth which naturally grows at a much slower rate.
 Between the ages of 6 and 12, children will have a mixture of baby teeth and adult teeth.
-By the age of 12, your child should have all-adult teeth, except for the third molars, also called wisdom teeth.
+By the age of 12, your child should have all adult teeth, except for the third molars, also called wisdom teeth.

 When the baby teeth are falling out and getting replaced with adult teeth, the child may experience difficulty in chewing and pain or discomfort.
 It is however important to ensure proper dental hygiene and proper diet at this point because it is a critical time in dental development.
 It is also vital to let the loose baby teeth fall out on their own, even when they are loose.
 Attempting to pull out a loose tooth before it is ready to fall out may cause it to snap.
 A damaged tooth can cause a lot of pain and even lead to an infection.